marctrem/usbarmory-wiki-fork/Home.md

 ![USB armory Mk II](images/armory-mark-two-enclosure.jpg)

-The USB armory from [Inverse Path](https://inversepath.com) is an open source hardware design, implementing a flash drive sized computer.
+The USB armory from [F-Secure Foundry](https://foundry.f-secure.com) is an open source hardware design, implementing a flash drive sized computer.

 For a project introduction and information about purchasing an USB armory board please see information at the [USB armory project page](https://inversepath.com/usbarmory).